 What percentage of IT budget should go to cybersecurity?

 Industry best practice is 10-15% of total IT budget for most organisations.
 Regulated industries such as financial services, healthcare, and government should target 15-18%.
-SMBs are now averaging 14.8% on security (up from 10.2% in 2022) driven by rising threat levels and cyber insurance requirements.
+Measured security spend averaged 10.9% of IT budget in 2025, down slightly from 11.9% in 2024 (IANS / Artico Security Budget Benchmark), the first decline in five years as overall IT budgets grew faster than security spend.
 Of the security budget, approximately 40% goes to software and platforms, 30% to personnel, 15% to hardware, and 15% to outsourced services.

 What is the IT spending forecast for 2026?